Home security basics: How to think like a burglar

 Remember thieves are crafty, you might think your keys are well away from the door.
 Nevertheless, they might have an old coat hanger on them, for example, which they could use to hook keys through the letterbox.

-You can always go one step further and install a Master Lock Key Safe (£16.99 on Amazon).
+You can always go one step further and install a Master Lock Key Safe.
 This unassuming box attaches to an external wall and uses a four-digit pin.

 The lived-in look